 The Carnival site is an important part of Wokingham Council’s Town Centre Regeneration proposals.
-Part of the site is a new flagship leisure and library complex, which aims to create a fantastic state-of-the-art facility that will regenerate the local area and public realm for the local community.
-The new, multi-million pound complex will replace an ageing existing building built in the 1990’s which is in need of constant maintenance and repair.
+Part of the site is the new flagship Wokingham leisure centre and library complex – Carnival Hub.
+The brief was to create a fantastic state-of-the-art facility that will regenerate the local area and public realm for the local community.

 The multi-million-pound Carnival Hub community complex forms a significant part of the second and final phase of the Wokingham town centre regeneration vision to meet the evolving needs and preferences of residents and visitors.
 The heart of the site, which replaces an ageing 1990s building that was in need of constant repair, brings together an outstanding new leisure facility, a new library, and multi-use halls anticipated to increase the community’s involvement in cultural activities.

 HLM worked closely with Wokingham Borough Council to help support its ambitions to reduce carbon emissions, maximise energy efficiency and lower operating costs.

 Transforming the previously dark, oppressive and out of date atmosphere, the new leisure centre offers an appealing, light and airy space that is accessible to all.
 It features a six-lane 25m pool – with raised spectator seating along its entire length – as well as a teaching pool with moveable depth floor and a children’s splash pad with fountains and water jets.
 Designed in line with Sport England standards, the pools represent a transformational upgrade for both the local community and Wokingham’s swimming training and competition facilities.